-Author contributions.
-JSG, AGMR and JT carried out the NMR experiments on γ -alumina and AlPO4-14.
-YT performed the spin dynamics simulations and carried out the NMR experiments on L-histidine · HCl.
+Author contributions: JSG, AGMR and JT carried out the NMR experiments on γ-alumina and AlPO4-14.
+YT performed the spin dynamics simulations and carried out the NMR experiments on l-histidine HCl.
 OL derived average Hamiltonian theory for the investigated recoupling sequences.
-HN and FP contributed to the analysis and interpretation of the results.
-OL and JPA wrote the article.
-All the authors contributed to the editing of the article.
+OL and JPA wrote the manuscript.
+All the authors contributed to the editing of the manuscript.